TheZero3546/SNES-USB-Input-Viewer/README.md

 # SNES-USB-Input-Viewer
-Program made for streamers and such to show usb inputs SNES-style
+Program made for streamers and such to show usb inputs SNES-style.

+**The compiled program can be found on the application.windows32 and application.windows64 folders**

+**It needs java to run**

 This has been made with Processing and the GameControlPlus library.